 Her work has been exhibited at the International Biennial of Art in Malta, the National Academy Galleries in NYC, the Baltimore Museum of Art; the Pennsylvania Academy; Detroit Institute; New Jersey State Museum and at numerous universities including Yale, Columbia, Fordham, Adelphi, Montclair, and Rutgers.
-Review “Ladies of Steel,” four over-life size sculptures, were displayed at Dag Hammerskjold Plaza in NYC, sponsored by the NYC Department of Parks and Recreation.
+Review “Ladies of Steel,” four over-life size sculptures, were displayed at Dag Hammarskjold Plaza in NYC, sponsored by the NYC Department of Parks and Recreation, an exhibition revived and expanded in 2023.
 An exhibition of sixteen large sculptures was installed on the Robert Moses Plaza of Fordham University, Lincoln Center in NYC.
 Outdoor works are currently on view in the Art Park at Clifton City Hall, NJ and Leonia, Sculpture Park, NJ.

 Invited commission proposals include models for Rutgers Law Library, Camden, NJ; New City Jail, NY; Somerset Financial Center, NJ; North Palm Beach Library, FL; the Teaneck Centennial; and the Saddle River Millennium, NJ.

-Judith Peck is professor emerita of Art at Ramapo College of New Jersey in Mahwah.
+Judith Peck is professor emeritus of Art at Ramapo College of New Jersey in Mahwah.
 She is author of seven books on creative processes.
-Titles can be viewed at www.iapbooks.com; she is referenced in Who’s Who in American Art, the World’s Who’s Who of Women, and the Smithsonian Institute’s publication, “Designing Public Art,” published in conjunction with The National Museum of American Art, 1996.
-Peck holds a doctoral degree from New York University and two master degrees in sculpture and art education from Teachers College, Columbia University.
+Titles can be viewed at https://iapbooks.com.
+She is referenced in Who’s Who in American Art, the World’s Who’s Who of Women, and the Smithsonian Institute’s publication, “Designing Public Art,” published in conjunction with The National Museum of American Art.
+Peck holds a doctoral degree from New York University and two master’s degrees in sculpture and art education from Teachers College, Columbia University.

 “Judith Peck sculpts at the wind wills – from carefully wrought beauty to wayward mischief.”